Do you love nature and want…

 - You recognize the value of having experienced experts available to teach you and answer your questions as they come up.

-- You’re ready to take action and apply what you’re learning to create pollinator and wildlife habitat on your property – even if this is your first time doing it.
+- You’re ready to take action and apply what you’re learning to go beyond just gardening and create a thriving ecosystem instead – even if this is your first time doing it.

 - You’ve tried figuring it out on your own and ended up feeling discouraged and overwhelmed.